orchestration-and-role-planning/context-budget-playbook/README.md

 # The Context-Budget Playbook

-A small set of working docs on context-budgeting and session-sizing — the methodology that came out of running multi-agent pipelines in Nimbalyst and Claude Code.
+A small set of working docs and one hook centered on context-budgeting and session-sizing — the methodology that came out of running multi-agent pipelines in Nimbalyst and Claude Code.
 The core idea: an agent should never have to watch its own context window or improvise around a budget.
 Instead, you do the sizing math up front, keep every session under a fixed target, and bake all the lookups and decisions into the steps so each session runs to its end on the literal instructions alone.
 These notes are shared with the Nimbalyst Discord community — take what's useful.

 ## The docs